Ca1x/AdventOfCode/README.md

 ---

 ## 📁 Repository Structure
-Each language is placed in its own folder, and within each language, solutions are grouped by year.
+Each language has its own top-level folder, and within each, solutions are grouped by year.
-Each file follows the `dayXX.ext` naming convention.
+Files follow the naming convention: `dayXX.ext` (e.g., `day01.cpp`, `day15.py`).

 ---

-## 🧑‍💻 Languages Covered

 ## 📊 Coverage by Year and Language